 Please email or call our office to discuss your options.

-If you have questions about the Governor’s Order, or any other custody, parenting time, divorce, or related issues during the pandemic, please contact Margaux C. Soeffker, LLC.
-We are closely monitoring the recommendations of health officials and implications for family law.
+If you have questions about how current restrictions impact your situation, or any other custody, parenting time, divorce, or related issues, please contact Margaux C. Soeffker, LLC.
+We are closely monitoring the implications for family law.
 The firm is open for business and has the capacity to accommodate a wide range of legal services:

-- Margaux C. Soeffker, LLC is able to support clients through telephone, email, and video-conference.
+- Margaux C. Soeffker, LLC is able to support clients through telephone, email, in person, and/or video-conference.

 - Documents are filed with the Court electronically through “e-filing” and “e-service.”

-- Margaux is experienced representing clients in Zoom mediation sessions.
+- Margaux is experienced representing clients in Zoom proceedings.

 - As always, online payment options are offered via credit card and e-check through Law Pay®.

-- To stay informed, Margaux is part of several family law professional networks focused on sharing resources specific to COVID-19 and navigating family law issues.
+- To stay informed, Margaux is part of several family law professional networks focused on sharing resources and navigating family law issues.

-- Both Principal Attorney, Margaux Soeffker, and Sr. Paralegal, Lisa Olson, are practicing social distancing and doing their best to stay healthy and productive.
+- Principal Attorney, Margaux Soeffker is doing her best to stay healthy and productive.
 Margaux C. Soeffker Law is dedicated to addressing ongoing family law matters that arise for current and prospective clients.

-We will continue to offer virtual options and legal support during this unprecedented time.
+We will continue to offer virtual options and legal support with multifaceted communication platforms.

 Since the initial in-person restrictions were imposed, the Minnesota Judicial Council, State Court Administration, and judicial district and court administration leaders have been working with the Minnesota Department of Health, local health officials and justice partners to develop appropriate plans that will allow for an eventual safe reopening of courthouses.